 Peak freeze-dried backpacker meals provide an emergency food ration that will store for five years.
 To prepare, add boiling water and wait 10 minutes for the meal to be reconstituted.

-Take a look at the different meals to find those with the highest fat content.
+Look at the different meals to find those with the highest fat content.

 One 5.5 oz bag of Peak Refuel Homestyle Chicken & Rice contains 37 grams of fat.